chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 - logging
 - audit
 - security
-removed:
-- XL Release 7.5.0
 weight: 492
 ---

 By default, XL Release server writes informational, warning, and error log messages to standard output and to `XL_RELEASE_SERVER_HOME/log/xl-release.log` when it is running.

 In addition, XL Release writes an audit trail to `XL_RELEASE_SERVER_HOME/log/audit.log` and access logging to `XL_RELEASE_SERVER_HOME/log/access.log`.

-## The audit log

-XL Release keeps an audit log of each human-initiated event on the server, which complements the auditing provided by the [release activity logs](/xl-release/concept/release-activity-logs.html) (which track activity for each release at a more domain-specific level of granularity).

-Some of the events that are logged in the audit trail are:

-* The system is started or stopped
-* An application is imported
-* A CI is created, updated, moved, or deleted
-* A security role is created, updated, or deleted
-* A task is started, cancelled, or aborted

-For each event, the following information is recorded:

-* The user making the request
-* The event timestamp
-* The component producing the event
-* An informational message describing the event

-For events involving configuration items (CIs), the CI data submitted as part of the event is logged in XML format.

-By default, the audit log is stored in `XL_RELEASE_SERVER_HOME/log/audit.log` and is rolled over daily.

-## The access log

-Access logging allows you to see all HTTP requests received by XL Release with the following details: URL, the time it took to process, username, the IP address where the request comes from, and the response status code.
-This logging data can be used to analyze the usage of XL Release and to troubleshoot.

 ## Changing logging behavior

 It is possible to change the logging behavior (for example, to write log output to a file or to log output from a specific source).

-To do so, edit the `XL_RELEASE_SERVER_HOME/conf/logback.xml` file.
+XL Release uses [Logback](http://logback.qos.ch/) as logging technology.
+The Logback configuration is stored in `XL_RELEASE_SERVER_HOME/conf/logback.xml`.

+For detailed information about the `logback.xml` file, please refer to the [Logback documentation](http://logback.qos.ch/manual/).

 This is a sample `logback.xml` file:

 {% highlight xml %}
 <configuration>